 Second, the body is steel and there are are only two doors (not counting a hatchback as a door).
 There is room for four adults, or the car was designed to carry four adults and the particular model deleted the rear seat (like the AMX).
 Four door cars with high performance engines and modifications deserve their own category, it’s just that no one has come up with one yet.

 Third, a Muscle Car is powered by an OHV V8 engine with a higher output than the same engine in its base model configuration.

 Fourth, the car was originally intended for street use and carries full road equipment.
 Special versions made for racers that deleted road equipment or replaced parts like a race-spec exhaust system, for example, are race cars, not Muscle Cars.
 This also rules out prototypes, such as the Shelby Green Hornet prototype.

 So let’s take a look at the world’s most expensive American muscle cars ever sold!
 Amazingly, there are no old Dodge Charger models listed, and a Chevrolet Corvette L88 doesn’t even make it on to the list either – but what else does?

 10. 1969 Dodge Hemi Daytona – $900,000

 Sold just this past spring at the Mecum auction in Kissimmee, FL is a 1969 Dodge Hemi 4-speed Daytona, which has been driven only 6,435 miles.
 It is the lowest-mileage example known to exist with its original 426/425 hp Hemi engine still intact.
-Of the 503 Daytonas built, only 70 were Hemi-powered, and only 20 combined that with a 4-speed manual transmission, making this example a very special Mopar indeed.
+Of the 503 Daytonas built, only 70 were Hemi-powered, and only 20 combined that powerful engine with a 4-speed manual transmission, making this example a very special Mopar indeed.

 9. 1965 Shelby GT350 R – $984,500